mocktomata/mocktomata/docs/boundary.md

 })
 ```

-### step 2: find out and record the data
+### Step 2: find out and record the data

 The test is passing.
 Now it is time to figure out the shape of the data (which you probably already know as you consumed it),
 and tell `mocktomata` to save the data.

 First thing to do is to use `mocktomata` to spy on the data.
-You can do this in step 1, but I'm doing it here to make the steps more concrete for demostration purpose.
+You can do this in step 1, but I'm doing it here to make the steps more concrete for demonstration purpose.

-Unchange (and uninterested) lines from the code above are omitted for clarity.
+Unchanged (and uninterested) lines from the code above are omitted for clarity.

 ```ts
 ...